CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/05-adding-vault-configuration.md

         logging.info(secret_squirrel_location)
 ```

-Pay attention to the key path in the `test` noting that the `secrets/` prefix is added automatically.
+Pay attention to the key path in the `test` method, noting that the `secrets/` prefix is added automatically.
 There are different patterns for different MSX versions and uses.

 | Pattern                              | Description                  |
 |--------------------------------------|------------------------------|